 Some shops and activities and bars and restaurants do stay open on the holiday – you just need to know which ones.

 Bowling.
-Grand Central Bowl (SE 8th and Morrison), and many other bowling alleys, are open on Xmas day.
+Many (most?) bowling alleys, are open on Xmas day.

 Movies.
-Catch a movie – many movie theaters are open on the Holiday.
+Catch a movie – many movie theaters are also open on the Holiday.